 |

-Step 4: Assign a template
+Step 4: Assign a Template

 - From the left pane, click Infrastructure.
 The Infrastructure screen of the selected client is displayed.